The definitive guide to leads to business

 • MQL to SQL: How many of those MQLs are accepted by the sales team as a real business opportunity?

-If you look at these numbers, the problems become obvious.
+If you look at these numbers, the issues become obvious.
 Are you generating many leads but very few MQLs?
-Your message may be attracting the wrong audience.
-Are many MQLs dropping off before reaching SQL?
-That is a clear sign that marketing and sales are not aligned on what they consider a good lead.
+Perhaps your message is attracting the wrong audience.
+Do many MQLs stall along the way and fail to reach SQL?
+This is a clear sign that marketing and sales are not aligned on what constitutes a good lead.

-The CPL vs LTV relationship: the definitive metric
+The CPL vs LTV ratio: the ultimate metric

-And now we get to the heart of the matter.
-The metric that truly tells you whether your strategy for turning leads into business is profitable is the one that compares Customer Acquisition Cost (CAC) with Customer Lifetime Value (LTV).
+And we arrive at the heart of the matter.
+The metric that truly tells you if your leads to business strategy is profitable is the one that compares Customer Acquisition Cost (CAC) with Customer Lifetime Value (LTV).

-CAC is everything you invest in marketing, sales, and everything else to win a new customer.
-LTV, on the other hand, is the profit you expect to generate from that customer over the full relationship.
-In the B2B world, there is a golden rule: your LTV should be at least three times higher than your CAC.
+The CAC is everything you invest (in marketing, sales, everything) to acquire a new client.
+The LTV, on the other hand, is the projected profit you expect to generate from that client throughout your entire relationship.
+In the B2B world, there is a golden rule: your LTV should be, at a minimum, three times higher than your CAC.

 Understanding this relationship is vital.
-To give you a sense of scale, B2B companies generate an average of 1,877 leads per month, but cost per lead has risen to $198.44.
-This shows that it is not about generating for the sake of generating, but about being efficient.
-It is no surprise that half of marketing professionals say lead generation is their biggest headache.
-If you are interested, you can explore more about the lead generation market.
+To give you an idea, B2B companies generate an average of 1,877 leads per month, but the cost per lead has risen to $198.44.
+This proves that it is not about generating for the sake of generating, but about efficiency.
+It is no surprise that half of marketing professionals state that lead generation is their primary challenge.

-To get a clear view of your performance, it is useful to summarize these ideas in a reference table.
+To have a clear view of your performance, it is helpful to summarize these concepts in a reference table.

 Essential metrics for lead management